pierre42100/ACMEresponder/README.md

 ## Limitations
 * HTTP-based challenge only are supported
-* Nonce are not supported
+* Account management is limited to accounts creation

 ## Members
 * Yanis MAMMAR